kazhala/InquirerPy/README.md

 ### CheckboxPrompt

-The following table containing the mapping of the incompatible parameters.
+The following table contains the mapping of incompatible parameters.

 | PyInquirer      | InquirerPy      |
 | --------------- | --------------- |